bernard357/shellbot/docs/EXAMPLES.rst

 =====================================

 Each example below is provided as a complete software that you can run by yourself.
-This list is roughly ordered with growing complexity so if you are new to shellbot it is recommended that you start by the beginning.
+This list is roughly ordered in growing complexity so if you are new to shellbot it is recommended that you start by the beginning.

 .. toctree::